About Arthritis and Other Rheumatic Diseases

 internal medicine or pediatrics.
 They also have had 2 to 3 more years of special training

 in rheumatology.
 They may also be board certified by the American Board of Internal

 An orthopedic surgeon or orthopedist is a doctor with special training in orthopedic

 surgery.
 An orthopedist is trained to know how the musculoskeletal system works.
 This

-means he or she can diagnose a condition or disorder.
-The orthopedist can also find
+means they can diagnose a condition or disorder.
+The orthopedist can also find and

-and treat an injury and give rehabilitation to an affected area.
-This provider can
+treat an injury and give rehabilitation to an affected area.
+This provider can help

 The orthopedist may have completed up to 14 years of training.
 The orthopedic surgeon